How Do You Build a Permission-Aware Enterprise RAG System to Chat With SharePoint, SMB Drives, and S3?

 The Gravity of Enterprise Data

 Data gravitates to the places where people already work.
 File systems remain the mothership for contracts, specs, handbooks, policies, and the thousand PDFs no one wants to open.
 Moving all that into a new app rarely sticks.
+Regulated records may sit behind old access control lists, Active Directory groups, and a permission system that has been patched together over years.
 By bringing the model to the data, you respect that gravity.
 Users can chat in the context of their folders, not some abstract knowledge hub that never quite matches reality.

 Latency, Privacy, and Control